vikasd02/vikas/README.md

 1. On the publishers index page, change the __H1__ element to the color #054A91.
 2. On the navigation bar, add a link to the songs index page .
-3. Several pages are executing too many queries.
+3. Some pages are executing too many queries.
 Fix them.
 4. In the album model, create a scope called __recent__ that takes an argument __n__ (the number of albums) and returns only the last __n__ albums released during the past 365 days.
 5. On the new/edit album pages, replace the publisher text field with a dropdown that displays each publisher's name.
 6. Add code to ensure that when an album is saved, a publisher is required.